cosent/plonesocial.funkload/README.txt

 # 3) edit the new test suite

-  # move the siteroot path to the configuration
-  sed -i -e 's#/labstest##g' test_AnonReadonly.py
-  sed -i -e 's#:8090#:8090/labstest#g' Anonreadonly.conf

-  # remove all external URL calls (TweetMeme etc)!
+  # remove all external URL calls

 # 4) test and re-edit until it works